-As part of the required application materials, your portfolio shows us who you are and why you're a good candidate to join California College of the Arts.
+All applicants are required to submit a portfolio when applying.
+Your portfolio shows us who you are and why you're a good candidate to join the California College of the Arts community.

 What Is a Portfolio?